Sierra Leone records 130 new Ebola cases during three-day lockdown

 "The exercise has been largely successful ...
 The outreach was just overwhelming.
 There was massive awareness of the disease," Gaojia said, noting that authorities reached more than 80 percent of the households they had intended to target.

-Sierra Leone now needs to focus on treatment and case management and it urgently needs treatment centres in all its 14 districts as well as "foot soldiers" in clinics and hospitals, he said.
+Sierra Leone now needs to focus on treatment and case management and it urgently needs treatment centers in all its 14 districts as well as "foot soldiers" in clinics and hospitals, he said.

 "We need clinicians, epidemiologists, lab technicians, infection-control practitioners and nurses," he said.